coutooo/ParkBuddy/README.md

 # ParkBuddy
-flutter project for CM course made by Manuel Couto and Afonso Teixeira
+flutter project for CM course made by Manuel Couto and Afonso Teixeira Help users to never forget the localization of his own car.

 # Build
 flutter clean     -> clear build